praktiskt/tweetDumpR/README.md

 ## Usage

-There are two functions in this package, both accepts two arguments: `username` and `pages`.
+There are three functions in this package.

+`get_user_metadata(username = "hadleywickham")`
+* Get user metadata, including join date, screen name, number of followers, tweets and much more.

 `get_tweets_fast(username = "hadleywickham", pages = 5)`